Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Introduction

-Among travelling fronts, two main classes can be distinguished: monostable fronts, where an unstable equilibrium is replaced by a stable one, and bistable fronts, where the invaded equilibrium also is stable.
-A reasonably wide class of solutions, sufficiently large to capture the convergence to travelling fronts while limiting the complexity of the dynamics encountered is made of solutions that are close to homogeneous equilibria at both ends of space, at least for large times.
-And among such initial conditions the simplest case is that of \emph{bistable} initial conditions, when those equilibria at both ends of space are stable.

-In the late seventies, substantial breakthroughs have been achieved by P. C. Fife and J. MacLeod about the global behaviour of such \emph{bistable} solutions in the \emph{scalar} case ($n$ equals $1$).
-Their results comprise global convergence towards a bistable front \cite{FifeMcLeod_approachTravFront_1977}, global convergence towards a ``stacked family of bistable fronts'' \cite{FifeMcLeod_phasePlaneDisc_1981}, and finally, in the case of a bistable potential, a rather complete description of the global asymptotic behaviour of all solutions that are sufficiently close, at infinity in space, to the local (non global) minimum point \cite{Fife_longTimeBistable_1979}.
-Note by the way that the gradient structure \cref{form_grad_mf} above (in a travelling referential) was known to Fife and MacLeod who used it in their initial paper \cite{FifeMcLeod_approachTravFront_1977} of 1977.
-Several extensions and generalizations of these results have been achieved since, but mostly in the scalar case $n=1$ (using maximum principles and order-preserving properties of the solutions), see the recent papers \cite{DucrotGiletti_existenceConvergencePropagatingTerrace_2014,Polacik_propagatingTerracesDynFrontLikeSolRDEquationsR_2016} and references therein.
+A reasonably wide class of solutions of system \cref{init_syst}, large enough to capture the convergence to travelling fronts while limiting the complexity of the dynamics encountered is made of solutions that are close to homogeneous equilibria at both ends of space, at least for large positive times.
+Among such solutions the simplest case is that of \emph{bistable} solutions, when these equilibria at both ends of space are stable.
+In the late seventies, substantial breakthroughs have been achieved by P. C. Fife and J. B. McLeod about the global behaviour of such \emph{bistable} solutions in the \emph{scalar} case ($d$ equals $1$).
+Their results comprise global convergence towards a bistable travelling front \cite{FifeMcLeod_approachTravFront_1977}, global convergence towards a ``stacked family of bistable travelling fronts'' \cite{FifeMcLeod_phasePlaneDisc_1981}, and finally, in the case of a bistable potential, a rather complete description of the global asymptotic behaviour of all solutions that are close enough, at infinity in space,to the local (non global) minimum point \cite{Fife_longTimeBistable_1979}.
+Many extensions and generalizations of these results have been achieved since, but mostly for monotone systems or in the scalar case $d$ equals $1$ (using maximum principles and order-preserving properties of the solutions), see \cite{RoquejoffreTermanVolpert_globStabTFStackedFamMon_1996,DucrotGiletti_existenceConvergencePropagatingTerrace_2014,Polacik_propagatingTerracesDynFrontLikeSolRDEquationsR_2020} and references therein.

-The aim of this paper, completing the companion papers \cite{Risler_globCVTravFronts_2008,Risler_globalRelaxation_2016}, is to make a step further in this program, by extending these results to the case of \emph{systems} of the form \cref{init_syst}, and by providing for such systems a complete description of the asymptotic behaviour of every bistable solution (\cref{thm:1} below).
+The aim of this paper, completing the companion papers \cite{Risler_globCVTravFronts_2008,Risler_globalRelaxation_2016}, is to make a step further in this program, by extending these results to the case of \emph{systems} of the form \cref{init_syst}, and by providing for such systems a complete description of the asymptotic behaviour of every bistable solution (\cref{thm:main} below).